Things to Know About Jackson Elementary

 - Janesville’s P4J has a site location at Jackson

 - Every grade has 30 minutes of BOOST time built into their schedules daily

-- Before school Breakfast Program for students daily
+- Breakfast After the Bell Program for students daily in classroom breakfast

 - Jackson’s Summer Journey (summer school program)

 - Summer Bookmobile program run by 100% staff volunteers and donations